8. Stage 5 - consideration of applications

 - Mobile food vendors will not normally be permitted to trade within 500m of a school.

-- Compliance with legal requirements
+Compliance with legal requirements

-The proposed street trading activity should be carried out from a trading unit that complies with the relevant legislation.
+- The proposed street trading activity should be carried out from a trading unit that complies with the relevant legislation.
 Observations made on the compliance with the requirements of Food Safety and Hygiene, Health and Safety, Environmental Protection and fire safety legislation shall be taken into consideration.

-- Permitted Trading Hours
+Permitted Trading Hours

-All street trading consents will normally be limited to daily trading hours between 8.00 am and 10.00 pm.
+- All street trading consents will normally be limited to daily trading hours between 8.00 am and 10.00 pm.
 However in the case of hot food takeaways and fresh produce sellers trading hours will be determined on a case by case basis on their own merits.
-Any trading between 2300 – 0500 hours must be subject to a separate application under the Licensing Act 2003 where hot food is proposed to be sold.
+Any trading between 2300 – 0500 hours must be subject to a separate application under the Licensing Act 2003 where hot food and drink is proposed to be sold.

 - The Council retains the right to specify permitted hours of trading that are less than those applied for if local circumstances require it.
 Street trading locations will be managed and allocated on a first come first served basis subject to all requirements being met.

-- Compatibility of the proposed street trading operation
+Compatibility of the proposed street trading operation

-The proposed trading operation should complement the trading area in which it is situated and/or be compatible with the character of the event to which the consent is related.
+- The proposed trading operation should complement the trading area in which it is situated and/or be compatible with the character of the event to which the consent is related.
 In assessing this criterion consideration should be given to the type and nature of locality, the type of street trading that will be carried out and the visual appearance of the trading operation being proposed (including any associated equipment or structures).

-- The selling of psychoactive substances
+- There has been the selling of psychoactive substances